MJoergen/nexys4ddr/dyoc/ep1_-_Hello_World/README.md

 timing between the colour signal and the synchronization signals matches that of the VESA standard.

+## Timing
+Some words on the timing of the synchronization and colour signals.
+It is important that the timing specification in the VESA standard is followed.
+In our implementation both the synchronization signals and the colour signals are derived from (i.e. functions of) the pixel counters.
+So in lines 106-135 of comp.vhd the synchronization signals are driven in a clocked process.
+This means that the synchronization signals are delayed one clock cycle compared to the pixel counters.
+However, the same applies to the colour signals driven in lines 138-156.
+Here too, the signals are delayed one clock cycle.
+All-in-all, since both the synchronization signals and the colour signals are delayed the same amount, they will be mutually consistent.

+Later, we'll add more clock cycle delays in the colour generation, and we must therefore ensure the same amount of delay in the synchronization signals.

+I highly encourage you to play around with the delay of either the synchronization signals or the colour signals to see what happens.

 ## Pin locations
 The toolchain needs to know which pins on the FPGA to use, and for this we must refer to the [page 7](https://reference.digilentinc.com/_media/reference/programmable-logic/nexys-4-ddr/nexys-4-ddr_sch.pdf)